 East of the Loop, too, were encampments of homeless men.
 Hoboes lived in little “jungles” of improvised shacks behind the Field Museum, next to the lake; and Grant Park was a popular place to sit in the summer and talk or read the papers—or, on the section facing the lake, to wash one’s clothes, bathe, sew, and mend shoes.
 As we saw in the first chapter, these traditions continued in the early Depression but on a larger scale, when Hoovervilles colonized the park.

 On the eve of the Depression, then, there were several well-established communities of “the unattached” north, south, east, and west of the Loop—in addition to the hundreds of more atomized homeless people scattered around other neighborhoods, particularly on Chicago’s west side.
-To help provide for (some of) these men, free shelters were maintained in the 1920s and earlier by welfare organizations and religious agencies, such as the Salvation Army, the Christian Industrial League, the Jewish Social Service Bureau, and the Central Bureau of Catholic Charities.
+To help provide for (some of) these men, free shelters were maintained in the 1920s and earlier by welfare organizations and religious agencies, such as the Salvation Army, the Christian Industrial League, and the Central Bureau of Catholic Charities.
 The religiously affiliated shelters were known as missions, since in return for food, beds, and some clothing the men were subject to appeals that they accept God in their lives, repent of their dissolute ways, and convert.
 Intermittently there were also municipal lodging houses run by the Department of Public Welfare, where men received a bed, two meals daily, and medical care.
 Until 1930, Chicago managed to make do on this somewhat haphazard arrangement.

 It was in autumn of 1930 that the swelling numbers of men applying for assistance necessitated a change in policy.
 A Clearing House for Homeless Men was established in late 1930, the function of which was to register the men who applied for assistance and assign them to a particular shelter.
 Civic groups and police distributed thousands of cards to panhandlers and unemployed men around the city directing them to the new Clearing House, with the result that a deluge of men soon descended upon the agency.
 Based on a short interview, each man was directed to one of the city’s permanent shelters or the seven emergency shelters operated by religious organizations and the Chicago Urban League, which ran one for Blacks.
 By late 1932, Chicago had 25 shelters for men, maintained by both private and public agencies and financed by the new Illinois Emergency Relief Commission (IERC).
 Most of them were located in the vicinity of West Madison Street’s Hobohemia.

-The number of people being cared for in these shelters climbed from 12,000 in late 1931 to 35,000 in early 1933.
-Later in the decade it declined, to as few as 5,000 in June, 1935 and only 100 a year later, when one shelter remained open in Chicago.
+The number of people being cared for in these public shelters climbed from 12,000 in late 1931 to 35,000 in early 1933.
+Later in the decade it declined, to as few as 5,000 in June 1935 and only 100 a year later, when one shelter remained open in Chicago.
 It wasn’t that the economy was doing amazingly well by this point; rather, the administration of relief had changed.
 For one thing, some men had been transferred to WPA work camps.
 More importantly, nearly all were placed on home relief instead of shelter relief, because this was seen as less demoralizing than being herded like sheep in warehouses, old factory buildings, schools, and “cage hotels.”

 While men constituted the vast majority of the “homeless,” thousands of women, too, were left adrift by the economic tsunami, which necessitated expansions of shelter care.
-Such care was known to be demoralizing, however, so as soon as the financial situation improved—with the entrance of the IERC and then, especially, FERA (in 1933) into the relief-financing business—the Service Bureau for Unemployed Women began to end the use of shelters and pay for its clients to live in their own domiciles until they found a job.
+Such care was known to be demoralizing, however, so as soon as the financial situation improved—with the entrance of the IERC and then, especially, FERA into the relief-financing business—the Service Bureau for Unemployed Women began to end the use of shelters and pay for its clients to live in their own domiciles until they found a job.

 Women’s shelters were quite different from men’s, far less impersonal and unpleasant.
 For one thing, they were smaller, frequently being women’s residence clubs that had been transformed for the purpose.
 More like dormitories than warehouses, they were relatively home-like, comfortable, and clean, in part because the residents themselves did housework in connection with their recreational and occupational therapy programs.
-They ate three meals a day, the same meals that the staff was served.
+They ate three meals a day, the same meals the staff was served.
 In fact, these shelters were generally pervaded by “a spirit of kindliness and consideration and an atmosphere of freedom” that male shelter clients could scarcely have imagined in their wildest dreams.
 What made such decent treatment possible was the fact that at any given time only hundreds, not tens of thousands, of non-family women were housed there.

 Chicago’s relief administration, like the entire country’s, was in flux the whole decade, as policymakers and bureaucrats managed the conflicting demands of the business community on the one hand, which tended to desire lower costs and more niggardly relief, and the unemployed and their advocates on the other, who fought for humane policies.
 In 1935 the latter group had a significant victory: most shelters were closed and the Service Bureaus for Men and Women abolished, their former “clients”—about 17,000 people at that point (almost all men)—being transferred to home relief, and hence to individual care.
-In principle, at least, this policy change was supposed to return single people to a more normal status in the community at the same time that it improved the quality of their care.
+In principle, at least, this change was supposed to return single people to a more normal status in the community at the same time that it improved the quality of their care.
 The Unemployment Relief Service took over responsibility for the employables, while the Cook County Bureau of Public Welfare became responsible for the so-called unemployables.

 While relief administration evolved again in 1936, these changes of 1935 were permanent.
-There was never again a return to the time when many thousands of men had to endure the miseries of “congregate care” in a few overcrowded buildings.
+There was never a return to the time when many thousands of men had to endure the miseries of “congregate care” in a few overcrowded buildings.
 From 1935 to 1942, only one or two public shelters remained; after 1942, even these were closed.
 The entire relief load of homeless men—only a few hundred by then—was again taken over by private agencies such as the Chicago Christian Industrial League and the Salvation Army, both of which maintained high-quality lodging houses with individualized treatment.

 In the following chapter we’ll consider the shameful history of Chicago and Illinois’s financing of relief, which demonstrates what a low priority the well-being of the unemployed was to the state’s political and economic elites.
 For now, let us turn to the experiences of the unfortunate men who found themselves confined to shelters.